Skip to main content

 Specify chains explicitly

 Many tokens exist on multiple chains.
-Be explicit:
+Be explicit about which chain(s) you want:

 Show me USDC transfers on Arbitrum (not Ethereum or Polygon)